armory/documentation/_spinnaker_install_admin_guides/gke-installation.md

 On the `docker machine`, start the Halyard container (see the `armory/halyard-armory` [tag list](https://hub.docker.com/r/armory/halyard-armory/tags)) for the latest Armory Halyard Docker image tag.

+*If you want to install OSS Spinnaker instead, use `gcr.io/spinnaker-marketplace/halyard:stable` for the Docker image*

 ```bash
 WORKING_DIRECTORY=~/gke-spinnaker/